Let’s start with the basics of bitcoin investing.

 Like all cryptocurrencies, it is also a relatively new class of asset.
 Bitcoin and related cryptocurrencies have only been around for a historically short while, meaning that there are few relevant benchmarks against which to compare them.
 For a passive investor, this is problematic because it’s difficult to know exactly how to judge Bitcoin’s five- or ten-year future.

 While many investors will purchase bitcoins for their intended use as a digital currency, increasingly more approach these purchases as an investment.
-For an asset which has ranged in value as high as $20,000 and which fluctuates by thousands of dollars sometimes in a single day, this is probably a more sound approach.
+For an asset that has ranged in value as high as $20,000 and which fluctuates by thousands of dollars sometimes in a single day, this is probably a more sound approach.
 The spending power of a bitcoin is, for all intents and purposes, speculative.

 Active bitcoin trading is equally risky